 If, after a reminder, a child continues to break a rule, their name will be moved on our class traffic lights.
-Each colour (yellow, orange and red) has a number of possible consequences, such as loss of play time.
+Each colour (yellow, orange and red) has a consequences.

-If a child has broken our Golden Rules and has had to move their name, they given the opportunity to earn their way back to green.
-If, at lunch time and home time, all of the children in the class are “green to go” they earn a gold star.
-Children are rewarded individually with stickers and raffle tickets.
+Children are rewarded individually with raffle tickets.
 Raffle tickets are placed into the class box and a draw is done at the end of each day.
 Winners are able to take a prize from the class treasure chest!

 Supporting learning at home

 Where possible, we encourage children to learn at home through everyday experiences.
 Linking family days out to our theme is a brilliant way to do this and children love coming into school and telling the class what they’ve learnt.

 We have an informal open door policy in key stage 1.

 If you wish to speak to our teacher just catch her on the playground at the end of the school day after she has safely seen all of the children in the class out to their appropriate adult.

 If after school is not convenient to you: phone up the school office and request that the teacher phones you back to arrange a more mutually convenient time.

 Failing all of the above – write a note to the teacher asking to speak to them and get your child to pass it on.

 Our school priorities are reading and writing.
 We shall be focusing on these throughout all aspects of learning.